AngryProgrammerInside/NC-API-Documentation/README.md

 ```
 ### Add new a new Customer

 Not every cmdlet is currently available in PS-NCentral, one such cmdlet that could be useful is the automation of the creation of customer accounts.
-In the below example we use the ```$nws``` connection from before and pass through a hashtable of some of the customer properties in in Appendix D – Customer Property variables, note there are two required fields: **customername** and **partentid**
+In the below example we use the ```$nws``` connection from before and pass through a hashtable of some of the customer properties in in [Appendix D – Customer Property variables](#appendix-d---customer-property-variables), note there are two required fields: **customername** and **parentid**

-Combining the hashtable $newcustomer with the $JWT and $nws to the cmdlet it will create the customer.
-Note there is no output from the command but you should see the customer/site appear in N-Central.
+Combining the hashtable `$newcustomer` with the `$JWT` and `$nws` to the cmdlet it will create the customer.
+It will return the new CustomerID value once the job is completed.
 ```powershell
 $newcustomer = @{
     customername = "New Customer"